Chatter-Laravel/core/README.md

 8. Populate the categories of your forum.
 You can create a new seed for your project.

-9. Run the Laravel server
+9. Run the Laravel server:

     ```bash
     php artisan serve